10 Real Apartment Decorating Ideas That Don’t Look Like a Pinterest Fever Dream

 High-Rise MinimalApartments with great viewsRestraint (seriously)Easy

-The one thing connecting every room on this list isn’t money.
-It’s not square footage.
-It’s not access to some fancy furniture store.
+The thread connecting every room on this list isn’t money, square footage, or access to some fancy furniture store.
+It’s commitment to a clear point of view.

 The boho room works because every element reinforces warmth and organic texture.
-The collector den works because nothing is half-done or apologetically small.
+The collector den works because nothing is half-done or timidly small.
 The plant apartment works because that person didn’t stop at three plants and call it a day.

-Your apartment should look like you actually live there.
+Your apartment should actually look like you live there.
 Go make that happen.

 Leave a Reply